arushigg/ap-election-api/README.md

 The `APIClient` takes an instance of the `QueryParameters` object to send a request.
 This class helps define the fields and data types that make a valid request more narrowly.
 For each of the four data types, we inherit this base class and add functions to validate the parameters and transform them into a variable.

 The output of a query is a `ResponseParser` object.
-I haven't implemented it for all the data types, but the hope is that this class structure can parse the JSON or XML that's returned to create a CSV or some other data type that (1) doesn't require the user to know specific variable strings and (2) can be combined more easily than hierarchical data types.
-Depending on how customers plug the API into their systems, a different way of parsing responses might make more sense.
+I haven't implemented it for all four data types, but the hope is that this class structure can parse the JSON or XML that's returned to create a CSV (or some other data type).
+Right now, the ResponseParser only works for JSON and just flattens everything completely to make a giant CSV.
+Depending on the end result we want, it could have methods to export to different formats.

 ### All files

-- `run.ipynb`: A notebook with an example of how to interact with the API
+- `run.ipynb`: A notebook with an example of how to interact with the API.
 - `client.py`: The highest level file outlining the `APIClient` class.
 The `query` method here has the bulk of the request-response logic.
 - `exceptions.py`: Custom exceptions for each response status code.
-- `utils.py`: Function to handle response error codes.
+- `utils.py`: Function to handle response error codes and flatten JSON objects.
 - `_fields.py`: Define all the categorical variables as custom data types.
 - `param_schema/`: A folder for all the scripts relating to the `QueryParameters` code.
     - `_base_param.py`: Defines the abstract `QueryParameters` class, a dictionary mapping from Python variable names to the API's variable names, and a function to convert parameter fields to dictionary.
     - Each data type has its own file that inherits `QueryParameters` to list the relevant fields and implement specific data validation checks
 - `response_schema/`: A folder for all the scripts relating to the `ResponseParser` code.
-    - `_base_response.py`: Defines the abstract `ResponseParser` class.
+    - `_base_response.py`: Defines the `ResponseParser` class.
     - Each data type has its own file that inherits `ResponseParser`.
 Not implemented yet.

 ### Ideas of where to go next